badokun/guides/raspibolt/raspibolt_69_tor.md

   ```
   $ curl icanhazip.com
   ```

+> Depending on your router configuration you may get an IPv6 address, in that case run `curl ipv4.icanhazip.com`

 * and then verify that it is not used as `localaddr` by Bitcoin.
   ```
   $ bitcoin-cli getpeerinfo | grep  local